Herbal and Natural Medicine, Plus Some Regular First Aid

 - Fibromyalgia management: Counting My Spoons

 - Motion sickness: Chew on crystallized ginger half an hour before you know you'll be on an object in motion.
 Continue munching on it as needed.
+If your motion sickness is severe and this helps you but not enough, then you might need to either sip ginger tea or consume capsules of ground ginger.

 - Urinary tract infections: Unsweetened cranberry juice, 1/3 c. every few hours, plus plenty of water.
-Also a tea made of the following: 1 lemongrass teabag, 1 chamomile teabag, 1 peppermint teabag, 1/4 tsp cinnamon powder, 3 tbsp fresh blueberries.
+Also a tea made of the following: 1 lemongrass teabag, 1 chamomile teabag, 1 peppermint teabag, 1/4 tsp cinnamon powder, 3 tbsp fresh or frozen blueberries.
 Steep those things in 5 c. just-boiled water, covered, for 20 minutes and drink a pot of that per day.

-- High fever: NOTE, will not work in all circumstances; use your discretion and judgment, and proceed with caution. lavender oil added to a cool head compress, lemon water, watermelon eaten, lemongrass tea
+- High fever: NOTE, will not work in all circumstances; use your discretion and judgment, and proceed with caution.
+1 drop lavender oil added to a cool head compress, lemon water, watermelon eaten, lemongrass tea

 - Yeast infections in women: Coconut oil applied topically and internally, plus a pinch of cinnamon and 1 tbsp canned coconut milk added to beverages.
 Experiment with probiotic supplements from a health food store until you find one that works for you.
 Do not exceed 1/4 tsp cinnamon per day.
 If it persists after 1 week discontinue treatment, except the coconut milk and probiotics.
 Those can be taken indefinitely.
 Note: coconut oil cannot be used in combination with latex-based condoms as it causes latex breakages.